 Moreover, I bring my perspective as a Cognitive Analytic Therapist to the workshop to help you reflect upon helpful ways of relating to yourself and your clients, and get you thinking about how commercial pressures can add another layer to the pressures you may experience as a therapist.
 I have learnt for example through past mistakes that whilst its natural to want to try to please your clients and do a good job, this can get in the way of setting boundaries about cancellations or therapy interfering behaviours if you are unduly worried about losing a client for financial reasons.
 Furthermore, I facilitate reflection on your confidence levels as therapists and any “therapist blocks” you may have, because in private practice they may relate to the extent to which you feel able to address enactments with clients or market yourself.
 Participants have found the confidence building strategies useful during the day to help them identify their own blocks and focus on their professional strengths when it comes to the marketing exercises.

-Of course, the workshop covers all the other essentials needed to get going including formulating and managing risk in private practice, online therapy essentials, and how to maintain ethical standards and practice, and how to understand and comply with the General Data Protection Regulation (GDPR).
+Of course, the workshop covers all the other essentials needed to get going including formulating and managing risk in private practice, how to maintain ethical standards and practice, and how to understand and comply with the General Data Protection Regulation (GDPR).
 GDPR requirements for therapists has evolved since May 2018 and has become more complex: this workshop explains how this legislation affects your practice and how to adhere to its requirements.

 Dr Robert Watson, Clinical Psychologist, Accredited Cognitive Analytic Therapist & Supervisor, & Vice-Chair of the Association for Cognitive Analytic Therapy.